A quick guide on how to remove a caveat

 Removal of a caveat by issuing a Warning

-If you are an executor or beneficiary under a will you are clasified in law as a party with an interest in that estate.
+If you are an executor or beneficiary under a will, you are classified in law as a party with an interest in that estate.
 If a caveat has been issued in an estate in which you have an interest, you may choose to request that the caveat be removed.
 This can be done by asking the caveator to remove the caveat.
 If they refuse, you can issue a Warning at the Probate Registry.
-A warning is a notice which is issued by the Probate Registry and then served on the caveator.
+A Warning is a notice which is issued by the Probate Registry and then served on the caveator.
 Within the Warning you must set out your interest in the estate and details of the will in dispute.
-Once the Warning has been issued it must be served on the caveator who then has eight days to respond by either entering an ‘appearance’ or issuing a summons for directions.
-If neither of these steps are taken the caveat will cease to have effect.
+Once the Warning has been issued, it must be served on the caveator, who then has eight days to respond by either entering an ‘appearance’ or issuing a summons for directions.
+If neither of these steps is taken, the caveat will cease to have effect.

 If an Appearance is entered

-If the caveator is served with a Warning and wants their caveat to remain in place they can enter an Appearance at the Probate Registry.
-This will have the effect of sealing the caveat and means that it can then only be removed by consent between the caveator and the person who issued the Warning, or by order of the court.
+If the caveator is served with a Warning and wants their caveat to remain in place, they can enter an Appearance at the Probate Registry.
+This will have the effect of sealing the caveat and means that consent between the caveator and the person who issued the Warning, or by order of the court, can then only remove it.
 The Appearance is entered by post and must be served on the person Warning the caveat.

 Seeking a court summons for directions